-Nishtha Mishra is a Ph.D. candidate in economic policy, and an assistant policy analyst at RAND.
-Her master's thesis examined the state-level determinants of foreign direct investment flows in India.
+Nishtha Mishra is a Ph.D. candidate in economic policy, and an assistant policy analyst at the RAND Corporation.

 Mishra has lived in Peru, Italy, Nepal, the U.S., India, and Tanzania, and is fluent in Hindi and French.
-Her interests include health care market consolidation, cost-effectiveness, industrial economics, and capacity building in developing nations.
+Her interests include economic development, international political economy, cost-effectiveness, and capacity building in developing nations.